-Operating couch for operative dermatology in the rooms of the dermatological private doctor's practice in Frankfurt.
-Malignant skin changes, precursors such as melanoma, carcinoma, actinic keratosis, conspicuous moles, fibroids, cysts are removed here.
+Operating table for surgical dermatology in the premises of the private dermatology practice in Frankfurt.
+Here, malignant skin lesions, precursors such as melanomas, carcinomas, actinic keratosis, suspicious moles, fibroids, and cysts are removed.

 Pigmentation in the form of moles

-Pigmentations in the form of birthmarks can be found on every human body.
-Most of these birthmarks are benign and change minimally throughout life.
-So-called congenital nevus cell naevi can already be found after birth and over the years new birthmarks keep appearing.
-Rarely, these change to malignant tissue proliferation.
-However, when this is the case, it is called skin cancer.
+Pigmentation in the form of moles can be found on every human body.
+Most of these moles are benign and change minimally throughout life.
+Congenital melanocytic nevi are present at birth, and new moles appear repeatedly over the years.
+Rarely do these transform into malignant tissue growths.
+However, when this does occur, it is called skin cancer.

-1. Malignant melanoma: If the mutation affects the melanocytes, i.e. the pigment-forming cells, this tissue change is called “black skin cancer” or “malignant melanoma”.
-Risk factors are genetic predisposition, strong sunlight and age.
-The skin type is also relevant.
+1. Malignant melanoma: If the mutation affects the melanocytes, the pigment-producing cells, this tissue change is called "black skin cancer" or "malignant melanoma."
+Risk factors include genetic predisposition, strong sun exposure, and age.
+Skin type is also relevant.

-2. Dysplastic nevus cell naevi: These are moles that are changing and can represent precursors of black skin cancer.
-There are certain characteristics that should be checked dermatologically to determine whether the change is questionable.
+2. Dysplastic nevus cell nevi: These are moles that are undergoing changes and can be precursors to melanoma.
+There are certain characteristics that should prompt a dermatological examination to determine whether the change is cause for concern.

 Diagnosis

-The diagnosis is made with the help of the dermatoscope and the microscopic reflected-light camera.
-This gives our dermatologists the opportunity to assess skin changes magnified 70 times.
-The birthmark is thus represented optically in the detail of its pigmentation.
-In the case of rapid changes, unusual pigmentation and other circumstances such as itching or bleeding, the birthmark is completely surgically removed and sent to a dermatohistological laboratory for tissue analysis.
+Diagnosis is made using a dermatoscope and a microscopic epiluminescence camera.
+This allows our dermatologists to assess skin lesions at 70x magnification.
+The mole is thus visualized in detail, showing its pigmentation.
+In cases of rapid change, unusual pigmentation, or other circumstances such as itching or bleeding, the mole is completely surgically removed and sent to a dermatohistological laboratory for tissue analysis.

 Therapy

-If it is a matter of dysplastic nevus cell nevi, i.e. the preliminary stages of a cell change, regular control of all birthmarks and associated photo documentation is recommended.
-Risk factors that promote the development of melanoma should be avoided first and foremost.
-Once black skin cancer has been diagnosed, the therapy depends on the histological assessment, i.e. the stage.
-A post-excision, i.e. operating on the site again, with a larger safety margin on all sides and examining the surrounding lymph nodes and other organs to rule out metastasis are standard.
-Drugs or radiation are rarely used.
+If the moles are dysplastic nevus cell nevi, meaning they are precursors to cell changes, regular monitoring of all moles and associated photographic documentation is recommended.
+Risk factors that promote the development of melanoma should be avoided even more.
+Once melanoma has been diagnosed, treatment depends on the histological assessment, i.e., the stage of the disease.
+Standard treatment includes re-excision, meaning the surgical removal of the affected area with a larger safety margin on all sides, and examination of the surrounding lymph nodes and other organs to rule out metastasis.
+Medication or radiation therapy is rarely used.

-A medical assistant at the practice of Dr. Dötterer-Rieg and colleagues point to a conspicuous skin change on the back of a patient, which could also be melanoma.
-A diagnosis of the skin area will determine it.
+A medical assistant at the practice of Dr. Dötterer-Rieg and colleagues points to a noticeable skin change on a patient's back, which could also be melanoma.
+An examination of the skin will determine this.

 You are on: